Saint Anne's Park: Temple of Isis

+Annie Lee Guinness Bridge

+This ornamental tower bridge, a sham ruin, was the first folly built at St Anne's.
+The asymmetrical castellated bridge was built over the entrance driveway from the coast road in 1839 to mark the birth of Annie Lee Guinness.
+It has the form of a tower and bridge near a horse chestnut walk.
+Queen Victoria passed under the bridge on her visit to the estate in 1900.

+Shell house

+One of the oldest garden features, the shell house is formed of a mix of shells and Howth quartz.

+Yew circle

+The remains of a yew circle and fountain pool are located behind the former formal walled garden beside the house's site.

+Rustic archways

+Three rustic archways and a rockwork feature lie at the meeting of pathways coastwards from the former formal gardens.

+Restoration and conservation

-Many of the follies had reached a neglected condition.
-For example, the Roman style viewing tower was graffiti-covered, had been closed for many years and became completely hidden by mature trees (it could only be revealed, and the view restored, by felling trees, which would be detrimental to the environment of the park, so an alternative proposal was that the tower be moved instead to the site of the old rockery, near the junction of James Larkin Road and Mount Prospect Avenue).
-In 2010, Dublin City Council, with the support of the Heritage Council, commissioned a strategy by conservation architects (Shaffrey and Associates) for the long-term conservation of these follies, and it was planned to implement this on a phased basis.
+Many of the follies had reached a neglected condition by the 2000s.
+For example, the Roman-style viewing tower was graffiti-covered, had been closed for many years and became completely hidden by mature trees (it could only be revealed, and the view restored, by felling trees, which would be detrimental to the environment of the park, so an alternative proposal was that the tower be moved instead to the site of the old rockery, near the junction of James Larkin Road and Mount Prospect Avenue).

+In 2010, Dublin City Council, with the support of the Heritage Council, commissioned a strategy from conservation architects Shaffrey and Associates for the long-term conservation of the remaining follies, and it was planned to implement this on a phased basis.
 Restoration works began in 2017.
 Graffiti remains an ongoing issue.

-Buildings
+Lost folly and garden features

+Two garden areas, a pergola garden and a lavender garden, are long lost.
+There was also a dogs' graveyard.
+The "Druidic Circle" of Giant's Causeway basalt was lost at an earlier stage.
+There was also a yew walk and nymphaeum, which ran within the formal gardens once located behind the main house, and is attested in photographs.

+Stables

-The elaborate Tudor red brick Ardilaun stables were designed by George Coppinger Ashlin, also the architect of All Saints Church at Raheny.
-The Red Stables as they are called, were renovated in the 1990s by Dublin City Council as the Red Stables Art Centre, with public facilities such as artists' residences upstairs, an exhibition space and a café, Olive's Room.
+The elaborate Tudor red brick Ardilaun stables, lining three sides of a square, were designed by George Coppinger Ashlin, also the architect of All Saints Church at Raheny and built by Collon Brothers for £6,000.
+The Red Stables as they are called, because they are built using Portmarnock red brick and were renovated in the 1990s by Dublin City Council as the Red Stables Art Centre, with public facilities such as artists' residences upstairs, an exhibition space and a café, Olive's Room.
 Previous artists-in-residence include Niall de Buitléar, Tadhg McSweeney, and Paul McKinley.
 A Farmers' Market is held in the courtyard at weekends.
 This scheme has won international architecture awards.